lingliw/panTool/padocTool/input/articles/HDInsight/hdinsight-storm-sensor-data-analysis.md

 ### Start generating data

-> [AZURE.NOTE] The steps in this section use Node.js so that they can be run on any platform.
+> [AZURE.NOTE] The steps in this section use Node.js so that they can be used on any platform.
 For other language examples, see the **SendEvents** directory.

-1. Open a new command prompt or terminal, and change directories to **hdinsight-eventhub-example/SendEvents/nodejs**, then use the following command to install the dependencies needed by the application:
+1. Open a new command prompt, shell, or terminal, and change directories to **hdinsight-eventhub-example/SendEvents/nodejs**, then use the following command to install the dependencies needed by the application:

 		npm install

 2. Open the **app.js** file in a text editor and add the Event Hub information you obtained earlier:

 		// ServiceBus Namespace
-		var namespace = 'servicebusnamespace';
+		var namespace = 'YourNamespace';
 		// Event Hub Name
-		var hubname ='eventhubname';
+		var hubname ='sensordata';
 		// Shared access Policy name and key (from Event Hub configuration) var my_key_name = 'devices';
-		var my_key = 'key';
+		var my_key = 'YourKey';

+    > [AZURE.NOTE] This example assumes that you have used __sensordata__ as the name of your Event Hub, and __devices__ as the name of the policy that has a __Send__ claim.

 2. Use the following command to insert new entries in Event Hub: